 Here are a few best practices to help you optimize your meta tag and get your website to rank higher:

-- The previously-cited Cognitive SEO study found that keyword presence in your title can make all the difference between ranking 1st and 2nd.
+- The previously-cited Cognitive SEO study found that having the keyword in your title can make all the difference between ranking 1st and 2nd.
 This makes it crucial to optimize your title tag with relevant keywords.

 - Similarly, you’ll need to optimize your meta descriptions with relevant keywords as well.
 But make sure not to overstuff it with keywords just for the sake of it.
 Use them naturally so that the description flows well and is understandable for both search engines and humans.